migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 ## Latest game

 For the current game, there are 12 people.
-My initial layout would be: 3 Mafia, 1 Godfather, 1 Detective, 1 Doctor, 1 Prostitute, 1 Baker, 4 Townspeople
+My initial layout would be: 3 Mafia, 1 Godfather, 1 Detective, 1 Doctor, 1 Prostitute, 1 Baker, 4 Townspeople.